fimmtiu/clio-hiring-ui/README.md

   * A user should be able to see the current state of a particular simulation.
   * A user should be able to asynchronously delete a simulation
   * A user should be able to see the verdict of the current state of the simulation.
   * While the user is looking at a particular simulation, it should automatically and asynchronously update itself to the next state at a regular interval.
+  * A user should not be able to view, update, or delete the simulations of other users.

 ### Test it